Troponin I, cardiac muscle

-Troponin I, cardiac muscle is a protein that in humans is encoded by the TNNI3 gene.
+Troponin I, cardiac muscle, or cardiac troponin I, is a protein that in humans is encoded by the TNNI3 gene.

 It is a tissue-specific subtype of troponin I, which in turn is a part of the troponin complex.

 The TNNI3 gene encoding cardiac troponin I (cTnI) is located at 19q13.4 in the human chromosomal genome.
 Human cTnI is a 24 kDa protein consisting of 210 amino acids with isoelectric point (pI) of 9.87. cTnI is exclusively expressed in adult cardiac muscle.

 Gene evolution

 Figure 1: A phylogenetic tree is derived from alignment of amino acid sequences.

 cTnI has diverged from the skeletal muscle isoforms of TnI (slow TnI and fast TnI) mainly with a unique N-terminal extension.
 The amino acid sequence of cTnI is strongly conserved among mammalian species (Fig. 1).
 On the other hand, the N-terminal extension of cTnI has significantly different structures among mammal, amphibian and fish.